Wall Street Pummels TC Energy Corporation (TRP) After Recent Earnings Report

 Sponsored

-The average price from analysts is $56.52, which is $1.61 above the current price.
-TRP currently public float of 939.35M and currently shorts hold a 0.48% ratio of that float.
-Today, the average trading volume of TRP was 1.96M shares.
+The average price from analysts is $56.69, which is $1.73 above the current price.
+Today, the average trading volume of TRP was 1.82M shares.

 TRP’s Market Performance

-TRP stocks went up by 2.86% for the week, with a monthly jump of 3.83% and a quarterly performance of 16.70%, while its annual performance rate touched 9.43%.
-The volatility ratio for the week stands at 1.11% while the volatility levels for the past 30 days are set at 1.38% for TC Energy Corporation.
-The simple moving average for the period of the last 20 days is 3.91% for TRP stocks with a simple moving average of 17.08% for the last 200 days.
+TRP stocks went down by -0.42% for the week, with a monthly jump of 6.35% and a quarterly performance of 11.96%, while its annual performance rate touched 21.75%.
+The volatility ratio for the week stands at 1.10% while the volatility levels for the past 30 days are set at 1.28% for TC Energy Corporation.
+The simple moving average for the period of the last 20 days is 2.59% for TRP stocks with a simple moving average of 16.61% for the last 200 days.

-During the last 5 trading sessions, TRP rose by +2.86%, which changed the moving average for the period of 200-days by +7.41% in comparison to the 20-day moving average, which settled at $50.99.
-In addition, TC Energy Corporation saw 29.91% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, TRP fell by -0.42%, which changed the moving average for the period of 200-days by +10.37% in comparison to the 20-day moving average, which settled at $51.56.
+In addition, TC Energy Corporation saw 29.62% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for TRP